094459/newsletter-oss-projects/README.md

 [cloudysetup](https://aws-oss.beachgeek.co.uk/40e) is a CLI tool designed to streamline AWS resource management using AWS Cloud Control API.
 It leverages Amazon Bedrock fully managed service with Anthropic - Claude V2 Gen AI model to create, read, update, list, and delete AWS resources by generating configurations compatible with AWS Cloud Control API.(#201)

+**content-based-item-recommender**

+[content-based-item-recommender](https://aws-oss.beachgeek.co.uk/44r) provides some example code the helps you deploy a content-based recommender system.
+It is called "content-based" as it bases the recommendation based on the matching between the input's content and the items' content from your database.
+This uses prompt to large-language models (LLM) and vector search to perform the recommendation. (#204)

 **distill-cli**

 [distill-cli](https://aws-oss.beachgeek.co.uk/3yz) is a new project from Amazon CTO Dr Werner Vogels, which uses Amazon Transcribe and Amazon Bedrock to create summaries of your audio recordings (e.g., meetings, podcasts, etc.) directly from the command line.
 Distill CLI takes a dependency on Amazon Transcribe, and as such, supports the following media formats: AMR, FLAC, M4A, MP3, MP4, Ogg, WebM, WAV.
 It is great to feature this latest project, with the previous one being featured in [#197](https://community.aws/content/2gPNtsdSfQRIpmbUrNyPrjUg54D/aws-open-source-newsletter-197).
 To go with this repo, there is a post too, [Introducing Distill CLI: An efficient, Rust-powered tool for media summarization](https://aws-oss.beachgeek.co.uk/3yy) where Werner shares his experience building this tool in Rust, and provides some closing thoughts too. (#200)